rurigi-waweru/dsfpt10-p1-dsc-phase-1-project/README.md

 ### 1. General Objetive: To identify the safest and most reliable aircraft for commercial and private operations by analysing historical accident data, assessing risk factors, and providing actionable insights for informed decision-making.

 ### 2. Specific Objectives
-> Examine historical accident data to identify aircraft models with the lowest accident and fatality rates.
+> (i) Examine historical accident data to identify aircraft models with the lowest accident and fatality rates.

-> Assess how factors such as aircraft age, manufacturer, engine type, and passenger capacity influence accident frequency and severity.
+> (ii) Assess how factors such as aircraft age, manufacturer, engine type, and passenger capacity influence accident frequency and severity.

-> Determine how different weather conditions and regions contribute to aircraft accidents and identify aircraft best suited for various environments.
+> (iii) Determine how different weather conditions and regions contribute to aircraft accidents and identify aircraft best suited for various environments.

 # References
 ## The Git Repository is available on: